 If you believe you have experienced a gout flare or have developed tophi, consult a podiatrist.

 Gout can be diagnosed through examination, a blood test, or by analyzing joint fluid.

 While gout is treatable, it is not curable.
 The approach to treatment is individualized and may include decreasing the amount of uric acid in the blood as well as controlling the joint pain.
 Lowering uric acid levels in the blood can prevent or lessen painful attacks and reduce the risk of gout complications such as kidney stones and the development of tophi.
 Anti-inflammatory drugs or corticosteroids may be prescribed to help with the joint pain.

 For some, signs and symptoms may continue to occur despite taking oral uric acid-lowering medicines.
 In these scenarios, an intravenous medication may be recommended by doctors to decrease the buildup of uric acid in the body.

 Your podiatrist may also recommend lifestyle changes that can help decrease symptoms.
 These include weight loss, decreasing alcohol consumption, and diet modification.

 It is important to get treatment early if you are experiencing symptoms of gout.
+Your health-care provider may suggest tracking your symptoms; the Uric Acid and Gout Flare Tracker from the American Kidney Foundation can be a helpful tool to do this.
 If you are prescribed medications for gout, be sure to take these as directed and discuss any problems with your podiatrist.
 Your symptoms and pain may resolve, but continuing uric acid-lowering medication as prescribed can help prevent the long-term problems associated with gout.

 To avoid gout and other medical problems associated with gout, uric acid levels should be regulated.
 People with gout should have their uric acid levels tested as recommended by their health-care provider.